This post may contain affiliate links. See my disclosure statement for details.

 - These easy lemon ginger scones won’t be something you make on a weekly basis…but they are so pretty, and just the thing for a special brunch or family gathering.

-- They can be made a day ahead, and stored in an air tight container for several days.
+- They can be made a day ahead, and stored in an air tight container.

 Easy Lemon Ginger Scones